VETEIS/urlhaus-gui/README.md

 # URLhaus-GUI

-A web application for exploring and analyzing malicious URLs from the URLhaus database.
-Built with React, TypeScript, and Material-UI, this tool provides security researchers and analysts with an intuitive interface to search, filter, and export threat intelligence data.
+A full-stack web application for exploring and analyzing malicious URLs from the URLhaus database.
+Built with React, TypeScript, Material-UI, and Node.js, this tool provides security researchers and analysts with an intuitive interface to search, filter, and export threat intelligence data with intelligent caching and rate limiting.

 ## 🚀 Features